JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7892 days**.

-And here is a just a random fact -  **At the White House, president John Adams was said to be the first to display fireworks there**.
+And here is a just a random fact -  **Panthers are known as black leopards, as they are the same species of leopard.
+If looked at closely, black spots can be seen on a panther**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 07 Aug, 2025.</sub>
+<sub>Last updated by Github Actions on 08 Aug, 2025.</sub>